Grilled Tri-Tip Steak with Chimichurri Sauce features juicy, flavorful meat accented by a tangy herb sauce. Perfect for cookouts!

 Once the roast is at the right temperature (we shoot for 128º), Phil pulls it roast off the grill, wraps it in foil, wraps that in a towel, and then puts the swaddled roast into an empty cooler for a half hour.
 Honestly, I think that the towel and cooler part might be overkill: if you don’t want the extra rigamarole, just try covering the roast with foil.

 After the roast has rested, we unwrap it and slice across the grain into ~1/4-inch steaks.
-One note about that: tri-tip roast is a very juicy cut, so it’s helpful to use one of those cutting boards with a groove around the edge, like the ones in this affiliate link.
+One note about that: tri-tip roast is a very juicy cut, so it’s helpful to use one of those cutting boards with a groove around the edge.
 They’ll catch the juices and prevent a mess!

 Alternative: cast iron skillet